-Without a moment’s hesitation, Anna Biermann had offered to meet me, show me around Kella, and introduce me to others who had known Daphne.
+Without a moment’s hesitation, Jutta Rudelt had offered to meet me, show me around Kella, and introduce me to others who had known Daphne.
 And when I had called to confirm the visit, she had also offered to pick me up in Eschwege, a town in the Werra valley.
 I had accepted her offer gladly: Besides the challenge my leg muscles would have faced on the way up to Kella, I feared that the brake pads might be too far gone to allow me to control the bike on the way back down.
 I would have to find a bike shop before too long.

 The border had run alongside and just over the tops of the hills that encircled Kella on three sides.
 Eschwege, the nearest larger town, was only seven kilometers away but had become increasingly unreachable with each round of border fortification.
 I knew from Daphne’s book that this process had caused deep gashes in the social fabric of lives on both sides: the two towns had been closely connected by economic and family ties for generations.
-Anna’s family, I was about to learn, had its own such wound.
+Jutta’s family, I was about to learn, had its own such wound.

-Now, in Anna’s car, I could hear the engine starting to labor as the road climbed ever higher.
-Anna downshifted again, then turned off the road into a parking area just past the crest of the hill.
+Now, in Jutta’s car, I could hear the engine starting to labor as the road climbed ever higher.
+Jutta downshifted again, then turned off the road into a parking area just past the crest of the hill.
 “This is Braunrode,” she said; then explained that this spot had served as a viewpoint from the West during the division.
 Western relatives had come to wave at their loved ones in Kella from here – the closest they could come, since Westerners could not get permits for the Schutzstreifen.
 Sometimes tour buses had come here for a glimpse of the border strip and the GDR.
-During those times, the road had ended just past the parking area in a tall pile of debris and wire fencing, Anna explained.
+During those times, the road had ended just past the parking area in a tall pile of debris and wire fencing, Jutta explained.
 Kellans could see when someone was waving from Braunrode, but waving back was strictly prohibited.
 Still, villagers had come up with all kinds of creative ways to send covert signals across the border: “Some people would shake feather blankets or jackets out their west-facing windows; I would hang towels and cloth diapers out to dry and then discreetly wave them.”